 This module focuses on the history and development of the scholarship on ancient Greece and Rome and on specific theories, approaches and methods used by modern scholarship.
 The aim is to sharpen your engagement with and understanding of scholarship, and to give a deeper appreciation of the ways the ancient world has been appropriated.
 Studying the history of scholarship in its socio-political context will show you how the questions we ask depend on the situations we live in; it will also allow you to judge the merits and limitations of scholarly approaches and will develop your skills of research and analysis, as preparation for your 3rd-year dissertation.
 You will have a combination of lectures and four 2-hour seminars each week.
 As with the Extended Source Study, you will choose a work-sheet relating to an area of the ancient world which particularly interests you; the module is assessed by an oral presentation and a 4500-word essay.

 Independent Second-Year Project

-In this module you will be able to carry out an in-depth investigation of a chosen area, to be agreed with your supervisor in advance.
-You will use the skills that your degree has equipped you with thus far to plan, research and complete a 10,000-word essay There will be a mix of contact to achieve this, including one-to-one tutorials with a supervisor, workshops and lectures
+The dissertation is your opportunity to carry out an in-depth investigation of a chosen area, to be agreed with a supervisor in advance.
+You will use the skills that your degree has equipped you with thus far to plan, research and complete a 10,000-word essay.
+There will be a mix of contact to achieve this, including workshops, lectures and one-to-one tutorials.

 The modules we offer are inspired by the research interests of our staff and as a result may change for reasons of, for example, research developments or legislation changes.
 The above list is a sample of typical modules we offer, not a definitive list.